dr-jiahaoCHEN/Statistics-notes/README.md

 # Statistics-notes
-Personal learning experience and notes
+Personal learning experience and notes.
 Each branch will correspond to the notes of a course and various self-organized materials